jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 We often make implementation decisions before we fully understand the customer’s domain.
 As we get feedback from previous releases, we may learn that some of our architecture, design or implementation decisions do not align with the customer’s domain.
 This misalignment might introduce friction making it more difficult to add new behaviors or enhance existing ones.

-If we knew then what we know now, would we have proceeded with this implementation?
+If we knew then what we know now, would we have proceeded with the current implementation?
 If the answer is __No__, then we may have identified a refactoring candidate.

 While I like time to ___think___ about my design, I’ve found that once I’m in the refactoring phase, I don’t need to ___think___ nearly as much.
 When I used to make code updates before I understood how to leverage automated tests, I’d fret over my updates.
 I consider mini-proofs in my head.
 I’d always be concerned that I had missed something.
 Had I introduced a hidden bug lurking in the code?